redshifttt/discordbot/README.md

-# Hercules Discord Bot
+# Mainframe Discord Bot

 The one bot to rule them all.

-Hercules is an all-purpose bot with features that a lot of the usual bots have and then some.
+Mainframe is an all-purpose bot with features that a lot of the usual bots have and then some.

 Run `./help` for more information.